bzeiss/hearcal/README.md

 ---

 ## 6. Ideas
-* Limit the shuffling in verification mode to specific band widths in order to have neighoring frequencies that compare better.
+* Limit the shuffling in verification mode to specific band widths in order to have neighboring frequencies that compare better.
 * Option to discard outliers in the averaging.
 If one trial shows a +10 dB boost at 8 kHz and the others show +2 dB, don't average it, but delete it.
 That was likely a measurement error (e.g., the headphone moved on your head).
+* 1000Hz anchor may tilt everything if the user has a dip or peak at exactly this frequency.
+It might make sense to verify the anchor: the user compares 1kHz vs. 500Hz and 1kHz vs. 2kHz at the very beginning to ensure their "Zero Point" is actually stable